MTSD Parent Newsletter

 Kids of Character Winners

-Congratulations to the following students for winning our Kid of Character Award for the month of October or November.
-These students were spotted showing the character traits of Respect and Gratitude.
+Congratulations to the following students for winning our Kid of Character Award for the month of September.
+These students were spotted showing the character trait of Friendship.

 Speaking Of Outside the Box.....